radius-project/docs/docs/content/getting-started/reference-apps/eshop-dapr/_index.md

 Project Radius allows the eShop on Dapr application to:

-- Define the entire collection of microservices and backing infrastructure as a single application in a single language.
+- Define the entire collection of microservices, backing infrastructure, and connections as a single application in a single language.
 No more separate templating languages and scripts to glue it all together.
 - Easily manage configuration and credentials between infrastructure and services, all within the app model.
 No more manually copying/pasting connection strings or secrets.
 - Simplify deployment with Bicep and Azure Resource Manager (ARM).
 No more custom deployment scripts or workflows.
+- Automatically generate and apply the backing Dapr component configurations from the resources or values provided within the Dapr building block connector definitions.

 {{< button text="View eShop reference app in samples" githubRepo="samples" githubPath="reference-apps/eshop-dapr" color="success" size="btn-lg" >}}